-Correct breast collar placement for a mule or donkey.
-It’s a question that comes my way several times a year and it’s one that mule and donkey owners definitely need a specific answer for.
+Correct breast collar placement for a mule or donkey?
+It’s a question that comes my way several times a year and it’s one that mule and donkey owners definitely need a specific answer to.

 Basics of Mule and Donkey Movement